The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 ### Uptime

 As a Monk, uptime should be your top priority.
 Uptime itself is a multifaceted word; firstly, it refers to how physically close you are to an enemy.
 You can't punch that which you are far away from, and as such always keep in mind that you want to be as close as possible for as long as possible.
-Of course, if you have to step away to do a mechanic or dodge an aoe do so, but the mind of a Monk should always be looking to *minimse* the amount of time we spend not-hitting something; whether that's not running so far away to do aforementioned mechanics, or running back to the boss sooner after aoe damage snapshots, it is something to always be working on.
+Of course, if you have to step away to do a mechanic or dodge an aoe do so, but the mind of a Monk should always be looking to *minimize* the amount of time we spend not-hitting something; whether that's not running so far away to do aforementioned mechanics, or running back to the boss sooner after aoe damage snapshots, it is something to always be working on.

 Secondly, uptime refers to the amount of time you spend hitting the boss.
 It's great if you can stay within striking distance of your foe permanently, but if you aren't pressing buttons, you're not doing any damage.
 Don't fret too much about only wanting to press the "correct" buttons for your rotation; pressing something is better than pressing nothing.
 You have plenty of time to review mistakes and correct yourself on what you *should've* done after the fact, the key is to make sure you're always doing *something.*